 Did you know that the maximum compensation for unfair dismissal is now potentially over £75,000 and employees are entitled to make a claim of unfair dismissal within the Employment Tribunal after 2 full years of continuous employment?
 Alternatively a claim can be brought in the county or high court for wrongful dismissal (breach of contract) where there is no qualifying spend.

 Have you been made redundant, unfairly dismissed or forced out by your employer?
 Strange as it might seem, your rights might not always be as obvious as you might think.
 The above time limits within the employment tribunal may not apply to other complaints such as discrimination upon which our team can advise you further.
 Find out which areas of employment law we can advise on below.

-Our specialist employment team provides expert employment law advice for employees.
-We advise and explain, in plain, straightforward English, what your employment law rights are and how you can use them to your advantage.
+Our specialist employment lawyer provides expert employment law advice for employees.
+He will advise and explain, in plain, straightforward English, what your employment law rights are and how you can use them to your advantage.
 We specialise in giving sensible, timely, practical employment law advice when you need it to help you choose the best course of action going forward.

 Find out from our case study how our expert knowledge has helped those unfairly dismissed:

 - Simple case – Client A: we charged £1,000 plus VAT and disbursements.

 When Client A was unfairly dismissed by her employer, Client issued proceedings as litigant in person within the Employment Tribunal against her former employer.
 After the former employer filed with the Employment Tribunal their ET3 and Grounds for Resistance, Client A instructed us to advise her in relation to the Employee’s ET3 and the Case Management Order issued by the Employment Tribunal.

 Client A thereafter continued to act as a litigant in person whilst we remained ‘in the background’ advising Client A on an “as and when needed” basis, guiding her through the procedural steps up to the final hearing.